supremeimposter/My-Vault/GATE-LOG.md

 **October 30, 2023** Calculating the time I study really says a lot of things about my focus.

 **November 2, 2023** Understanding the definitions really clears a lot of doubts and confusions.
 Think about the definitions and understand it better.

+**November 5, 2023** Studying DM alongside other subjects is a good choice.